RubinLab/epad-dist/README.md

 ePad is designed in a modular structure which runs six sub-modules (docker containers) which can be plugged and unplugged for specific usecases.
 Each sub-module has its own setting files that can be edited.
 This tool enables users to use one yml file to populate all configuration files with specific setting for their system.

+# System Requirements

+    Ram: Min 4gb
+    git needs to be installed
+    docker needs to be installed
+    docker-compose needs to be installed

 Update the epad.yml file according to your needs and run ./configure_epad.sh PATH YML_PATH for generating the configuration files and docker-compose.yml

 # epad.yml file

     host: YOUR_HOSTNAME                     # put your public hostname/ip or local sharing name for macs